ucsb-cs148-s21/1pm-t2-food-bank/README.md

 ### Dependencies
 - React
 - MongoDB
-- spring:boot
+- Spring

 ### Installation Steps

 - Run it on Heroku: https://t2-food-banks.herokuapp.com/

-- Run it locally:
+- Run it locally via `localhost:8080`:
 ```
 mvn spring-boot:run
 ```

-- Run frontend only:
+- Run frontend only via `localhost:3000`:

+Make sure you have React installed (`npm install`) before doing:
 ```
 cd React
 npm start
 ```

-- Run frontend and backend separately(do this when you are only editing frontend to get realtime update on website):
+- Run frontend and backend separately w/ 2 terminals

+Run in this way when only editing frontend to get realtime update on website:

 1. First terminal:
 ```